Steve Gresham: Career

 Gresham made his British League debut in 1974, when he joined the Hull Vikings for the 1974 British League season.
-The following season he switched to Newport Wasps and stayed with the Welsh club for two years, improving his average to 7.41.
+The following season, he switched to Newport Wasps and stayed with the Welsh club for two years, improving his average to 7.41.
 In 1977, he joined the Bristol Bulldogs for the 1977 and 1978 seasons.

-During 1978 he surpassed a 9-point average for Bristol and represented the United States national speedway team in the 1978 Speedway World Team Cup.
-The following season he was again part of the USA team that competed at the 1979 Speedway World Team Cup and was due to represent the United States in the 1979 Speedway World Pairs Championship but was stranded at Heathrow Airport and failed to make the event.
+During 1978, Gresham surpassed a nine-point average for Bristol and represented the United States national speedway team in the 1978 Speedway World Team Cup.
+The following season, he was again part of the USA team that competed at the 1979 Speedway World Team Cup and was due to represent the United States in the 1979 Speedway World Pairs Championship, but was stranded at Heathrow Airport and failed to make the event.

-In Britain, he rode for Swindon Robins from 1979 to 1981 and again in 1983, and for Reading Racers in 1982.
+In Britain, Gresham rode for Swindon Robins from 1979 to 1981 and again in 1983, and for Reading Racers in 1982.